 - Weekly Nightfall 100,000 score – the power level of enemies has been drastically increased; Master difficulty now has 1,030 PL enemies and Grandmaster difficulty, which releases on April 21, has 1,060 PL enemies; there’s a chance that Grandmaster difficulty will also provide additional pinnacle-level drops

 - Master Nightmare Hunt completions – Master difficulty now has 1,030 PL enemies

 - Iron Banner bounties – there are four of these throughout the week that the Iron Banner is live; the sole ritual weapon in Season of the Worthy is obtainable during the event as well

-- Trials of Osiris – going Flawless (7-0 record) nets you a pinnacle drop; if you have a “Passage of Confidence” active, you’ll earn extra rewards, but these are neither powerful nor pinnacles
+- Trials of Osiris – your seventh win and getting Flawless both net you a pinnacle drop; if you have a “Passage of Confidence” active, you’ll earn extra rewards, but these are neither powerful nor pinnacles

 - Seraph Bunker – the first time you reach rank 7 with each Seraph Bunker will provide you with a pinnacle drop; Season of the Worthy only

 Update: Thanks to Destiny 2‘s patch 2.8.1, the following weekly activities now provide pinnacle drops: